Eligibility Checker – Shingles Vaccination

 If they turned 65 years ON OR AFTER 1st September 2023, they remain eligible for vaccination until their 80th birthday.

-Please note, this is based on the guidance for NHS England (as per Green Book, Chapter 28a (from 1 September 2023)).
+Please note, this is based on the guidance for NHS England (as per UKHSA Green Book: Shingles (herpes zoster): the green book chapter).
 Guidance varies in Northern Ireland, Scotland and Wales.

-For the GB and NI SHINGRIX® (herpes zoster vaccine, recombinant, adjuvanted) prescribing information, click here.
+For the SHINGRIX® (herpes zoster vaccine, recombinant, adjuvanted) prescribing information, click here.